Chart Color Schemes

 Ocean Grove ranks among the top 25% of areas assessed nationally for overall employment performance

-Ocean Grove has a well-educated workforce with strong representation in essential services sectors.
-Its unemployment rate was 1.9% as of June 2025, compared to Rest of Vic.'s 3.8%.
+Ocean Grove has an educated workforce with prominent representation in essential services sectors.
+Its unemployment rate is 1.9%, as of September 2025, which is below the Rest of Vic.'s rate of 3.8%.

 Frequently Asked Questions - Employment